-H. ABOVE CEILING & WALL MOUNTED WIRELESS ACCESS POINTS & DEVICES
+- E. ABOVE-CEILING AND WALL-MOUNTED WIRELESS ACCESS POINTS AND DEVICES - 1.

-- 1. All building projects must include installation of wireless access points to cover the interior & exterior of the building (location/heat maps will be supplied by the district). - 2.
 All WAP locations shall receive (2) Category 6A cables from the nearest TE or TR (IDF).
-Multimedia, security and other video devices shall receive CAT6A cables as shown on drawings, documents and details. - 3.
-Clock/Speakers and other low-bandwidth mounted devices shall receive (1) CAT6 cable. - 4.
-WAP, IP Camera and other communications cables shall terminate on patch panels in the TE/TR (IDF). - 5.
+Multimedia, security and other video devices shall receive CAT6A cables as shown on drawings, documents and details. - 2.
+Clock/Speakers and other low-bandwidth mounted devices shall receive (1) CAT6 cable. - 3.
+WAP, IP Camera and other communications cables shall terminate on patch panels in the TE/TR (IDF). - 4.
 WAP cables shall terminate on Category 6A information outlets and shall be supported by an in-ceiling termination bracket.
-Affixing of a 2-port SMB to the bracket is recommended. - 6.
-Surface Mount Block (SMB), jacks, and patch cords used in plenum spaces shall be plenum-rated.

-- 7. SMB shall be mounted in the ceiling on a specially-designed clip attached to a cable support ceiling wire or threaded rod support per cable management section in Part 2.
-SMB shall not be tie wrapped to supports, or left on ceiling tiles or other equipment located above the ceiling. - 8.
+Affixing of a 2-port SMB to the bracket is recommended. - 5.
+Surface Mount Block (SMB), jacks, and patch cords used in plenum spaces shall be plenum-rated. - 6.
+SMB shall be mounted in the ceiling on a specially-designed clip attached to a cable support ceiling wire or threaded rod support per cable management section in Part 2.
+SMB shall not be tie wrapped to supports, or left on ceiling tiles or other equipment located above the ceiling. - 7.
 Wall-mounted devices not requiring faceplates will be mounted directly to the backbox.
-Jacks will be secured inside backbox on a specially-designed in-wall bracket clip per cable management section in Part 2. - 9.
+Jacks will be secured inside backbox on a specially-designed in-wall bracket clip per cable management section in Part 2. - 8.
 Contractor shall mount Access Point (AP) electronics to the drop-ceiling suspended T-grid system.
 (AP and mounting hardware provided by District IT).
 Contractor to provide and install (2) white Cat 6A patch cords (shielded or unshielded, as required to match cable system) from the overhead WAP outlets to the AP.
 Contractor shall neatly cut holes into the ceiling tile and finish the holes with grommets or other industry-standard finishing piece for a professional look.
 The District will address all other non-standard installations (wall mount, hard ceiling, etc).

-I. FURNITURE CABLING
+F. FURNITURE CABLING

-- The contractor will pull all voice and data cables in advance of the installation of the modular furniture workstations, and coil at basefeed or above ceiling for power pole feeds.
-Upon furniture arrival, the contractor will feed the cables through power poles or base feed/wall connected data/telecom conduit, and terminate as specified on the floor plans. - Contractor to coordinate with Owner's furniture vendor for timing of the installation of systems furniture, and installation of electrical and voice/data cabling.
+- 1. The contractor will pull all voice and data cables in advance of the installation of the modular furniture workstations, and coil at basefeed or above ceiling for power pole feeds.
+Upon furniture arrival, the contractor will feed the cables through power poles or base feed/wall connected data/telecom conduit, and terminate as specified on the floor plans. - 2.
+Contractor to coordinate with Owner's furniture vendor for timing of the installation of systems furniture, and installation of electrical and voice/data cabling.
 Overtime may be required for this and other phases of the project work, and bids, plans and schedules must reflect actual work demands.
-Contractor shall consider all costs in their bids for installation.

-J. TERMINAL BLOCKS AND PATCH PANELS:

-- 1. Arrange all terminal blocks in a manner that allows natural wiring progression and minimizes crossing of wires. - 2.
+Contractor shall consider all costs in their bids for installation. - G. TERMINAL BLOCKS AND PATCH PANELS: - 1.
+Arrange all terminal blocks in a manner that allows natural wiring progression and minimizes crossing of wires. - 2.
 Dress and comb all incoming cable bundles in groups of 24 cables each.
-Eliminate crossed cables and "divers". - 3.
-Ground all shielded patch panels to telecom ground source via paint-piercing washers to a grounded rack, or via direct ground wire to telecom bus bar.
+Eliminate crossed cables and "divers".

+3. Ground all shielded patch panels to telecom ground source via paint-piercing washers to a grounded rack, or via direct ground wire to telecom bus bar.

-K. DATA AND TELCO ROOMS
+H. DATA AND TELCO ROOMS